mapbox/vtshaver/CONTRIBUTING.md

 # Contributing

-Thanks for getting involved and contributing to the skel :tada: Below are a few things to setup when submitting a PR.
+Thanks for getting involved and contributing to the shaver :tada: Below are a few things to setup when submitting a PR.

 ## Code comments